 Refrigerator maintenance certification

-- Evidence that accuracy has been confirmed through a service provided by an Australian Refrigeration Council (ARC) licensed refrigerator technician.
+- An Australian Refrigeration Council (ARC) licensed refrigerator technician.

 Strive for 5 Guidelines